gu12934/LHL-Final-Project-Tableau/README.md

 * Part 2: Questions to answer: (what features are important)
 * Part 3: Drag different features into rows and columns (make graphs)
 * Part 4: Add a legend (use show me tables and add filters)
-* Part 5: Make a dashboard
+* Part 5: Make a dashboard (add forecasting and cluster)
+* Part 6: Make a story
+* Part 7: Deploy on tableau public and host on there
 ***

 ***